 Before developing this counterpoint, it is worth appreciating the potency of the RCT headlock.
 Even in the world of experimental trials it is recognized that the random allocation of subjects to treatment and control conditions does not rule out every conceivable extraneous influence.
 Those hierarchies influenced by medical trials methodology thus give an alpha-plus rating to studies that incorporate additional layers of control.
 Let us start with the great predicament of health research.
 Pills are often swallowed in high anticipation or grave desperation that they will improve the patient's condition, and we know that hope alone may have healing properties.
-Accordingly, pure gold trials are blinded, with the placebo effect can be stripped away from calculations of treatment effectiveness.
+Accordingly, pure gold trials are blinded, with the patient not knowing whether she is in the experimental or control group, so that the placebo effect can be stripped away from calculations of treatment effectiveness.
 The positive expectations of practitioners and researchers for their newly developed therapies may also be passed, subtly or otherwise, onto their subjects (Rosenthal, 1991; Fergusson et al., 2004), and so double-blinding is put in place to wipe out the distortions of another swathe of high hopes.